taimunhong2/portfolio-V1/README.md

 Design Thought process

 - Minimalistic design
--- Minimalist design looks nice and clean
+Minimalist design looks nice and clean
---Reduce the unnecessary things in the websites
+Reduce the unnecessary things in the websites

--Responsive
+- Responsive
---All websites should be responsive as everybody will be viewing the website with different devices
+All websites should be responsive as everybody will be viewing the website with different devices

--Dark Mode
+- Dark Mode
---Personally like dark mode as dark mode is easier for the eyes
+Personally like dark mode as dark mode is easier for the eyes

 Method:
 1. I designed my portfolio using Figma [https://www.figma.com/file/1N24Oeys6Zy2ZlGsKQm9Fd/New-portfolio-design?node-id=0%3A1]